 For safety, your car seat can't block access to the aisle or be placed on the tables.
 These must be kept on the seat.

 A ticket must be purchased for any child who is two years of age or older.
 Infants under two years of age may travel free, except where the infant travels in a car seat or similar carrier, in which case a ticket must be purchased at the applicable child fare for that infant.
 A Passenger aged between 2 and 14 years inclusive is classified by us as a child, and cannot travel unaccompanied.
 An Accompanying Person is a person who has reached their 15th birthday and is known by the child prior to travel.
 An Accompanying Person must be physically and mentally capable to care for the child while using our services.
 We may reassess at check-in the classification of any passenger type

 A Child is from 3-12 years travelling with an Adult.

-All children aged between 7 and 12 may travel as unaccompanied minors on direct services only.
-Children travelling on routes requiring a tarnsfer must be accompanied by an adult or guardian 18 years and over
+All children aged between 7 and 12 may travel as unaccompanied minors on direct services only with an Adult fare.
+Children travelling on routes requiring a transfer must be accompanied by an adult or guardian 18 years and over

 Should you cancel a processing fee will be charged on top of any cancellation fees charged by the operator.